Ruby Rose Admits That It Was Fear Of Having To Leave The U.S. That Helped Her Find Fame

 “It’s a little confronting.
 Ruby and I laugh about how people will be seeing us [falling back in love] in real time, now immortalized forever in this video.”

-Ruby Rose in de videoclip On Your Side van The Veronicas ???? https://t.co/n4aHFzUCvZ pic.twitter.com/GMPsOOFFXu
+Ruby Rose in de videoclip On Your Side van The Veronicas???? https://t.co/n4aHFzUCvZ pic.twitter.com/GMPsOOFFXu

 — IntoGirls (@IntoGirlsNL) January 4, 2017

-Instead of commenting on her relationship with Jessica, Ruby Rose has been sharing Instagram photos showing her enjoying her time in New Zealand with The Veronicas.
-According to the New Zealand Herald, the actress posted an Instagram message expressing her excitement at sharing a road trip with The Veronicas.
+Instead of commenting on her relationship with Jessica, Ruby Rose has been sharing Instagram photos showing her enjoying her time in New Zealand with the Veronicas.
+According to the New Zealand Herald, the actress posted an Instagram message expressing her excitement at sharing a road trip with the band.

 “Road trip with the most beautiful girl I’ve ever known and loved @jessicaveronica and the equally divine and force of nature @lisa_veronica plus my rock and soul who is my best friend in the whole world @courtneyafrica”